bjackman/bjackman.github.io/content/posts/curl-bash.md

 even a small fraction of three thousand per year is several vulnerabilities per day.
 And that's only the ones that got fixed.
-There are [hundreds of unfixed bugs](https://syzkaller.appspot.com/upstream) that are publicly-listed, many of which are likely exploitable, many of which are several years old.
+There are [hundreds of unfixed bugs](https://syzkaller.appspot.com/upstream) that are publicly listed, many of which are likely exploitable, many of which are several years old.

 Even if you reboot daily, you probably have dozens of exploitable N-days on your